The following people lead the Curtin Autism Research Group:

-Professor Sonya Girdler is affiliated with the School of Occupational Therapy and Social Work at Curtin and is Director of the Curtin Autism Research Group.
+Professor Sonya Girdler is affiliated with Curtin School of Allied Health and is Director of the Curtin Autism Research Group.
 She has extensive experience in the development and implementation of strengths-based programs, and oversees all research activity and programs within CARG.

 Professor Tele Tan